ADR-153: Transform SDK component

 ]

-From this reasoning, we get a set of rules:
+From this reasoning, we derive a set of rules:

 When the engine is made aware of the real Transform component of entity B